Handbook home

 Intended learning outcomes

-On completion of this subject, students should have developed an understanding of, and ability to apply, the following:
+On completion of this subject, students should have developed an applied understanding of the following:

-- The structure and operation of the Australian administrative law systems, including their constitutional, statutory and common law bases, institutions, principles and remedies;
+- The structure and operation of some primary Australian administrative law institutions and mechanisms, including their constitutional, statutory and common law bases, primary aspects of their practice and procedure and the remedies they provide.

-- Apply the techniques of statutory construction and interpretation to mount and evaluate arguments about the interpretation of statutes conferring powers and authorising government actions;
+- How to apply the techniques of statutory construction and interpretation to mount and evaluate arguments about the interpretation of statutes conferring powers and authorising government actions.

-- Apply these legal principles to new fact situations to construct arguments about: - The merits of government decisions that may be put in the context of merits review of those decisions; and - The legality of government decisions that may be put in the context of judicial review of those decisions.
+- How to apply these legal principles to new fact situations to construct arguments about: - o The merits of government decisions that may be put in the context of merits review of those decisions; and o The legality of government decisions that may be put in the context of judicial review of those decisions.

-- Develop arguments about which legal principles should be applied when the relevant provisions or decisions are unclear or in conflict; and
+- How to develop arguments about which legal principles should be applied when the relevant provisions or decisions are unclear or in conflict; and

-- Present these descriptions, analyses and applications of principles in the form of written arguments that are appropriately structured, developed, supported and referenced.
+- How to present these descriptions, analyses and applications of principles in the form of written arguments that are appropriately structured, developed, supported and referenced.

 Generic skills